 Keeping us up to date

 It’s your responsibility to keep us informed of up-to-date contact details including telephone number, address and email.

 Complaints

-If you have a complaint about the product, please :

-call 0333 202 1054.
+If you have a complaint about the product, please call 0333 202 1054.
 We take any complaint seriously and we’ll do our best to resolve the issue right away.